appliedblockchain/kube-saltstack-eks-ec2/salt/environments/dev/states/deployment/k8s/README.md

 # K8S Deployment State

-This state provides an easy, single command, way to deploy a client app into is k8s cluster.
+This state provides an easy, single command, way to deploy a client app into its k8s cluster.

 # Executing
 Executing the state generates corresponding `.yaml` kubernetes files and applies them.
-The work folder, and location where these files and created is at `/tmp/deployment/<client_id>`
+The work folder, and location where these files are created is at `/tmp/deployment/<client_id>`

 To execute the state simply run